 Keep your dog safe during fireworks

 Derry City and Strabane District Council is aware that although Halloween has passed there are still occasions when people are using fireworks.
-Coronavirus restrictions and cancelled organised events have led to a significant increase in the number of private firework displays in people’s gardens.
+Over recent years there has been a significant increase in the number of private firework displays in people’s gardens.
 With the exception of Halloween and New Year’s Celebrations there is unfortunately no pattern to when and where fireworks are presently being set off so we can only provide general advice.

 Thousands of animals are affected by unplanned and random fireworks each year.
 Research from the RSPCA indicate that around 62% of dogs, 54% of cats and 55% of horses show signs of distress during fireworks.
 Farm animals and wildlife are also affected.
 Farm animals are easily frightened by loud noises and sudden flashes of bright light, which can startle and cause them to injure themselves on fencing and farm equipment.
 Fireworks are also highly disturbing to some birds and have caused the abandonment of nests or even whole colonies.